yeghishe/yeghishe.github.io/_posts/2015-08-19-installing-openvpn-in-osmc.markdown

 forward internet traffic and to be able to access other boxes on the network.
 Next line is to resolve dns.
 I put my router gateway so local hostnames will also resolve.
 Your gateway may be different.
+If for a scpecific client we don't want to redirect internet traffic we can add this to client config:
+{% highlight bash %}
+route-nopull
+route 192.168.1.0 255.255.255.0
+dhcp-option DNS 192.168.1.1
+{% endhighlight %}

 Now we need to configure os for forwarding.
 Run:
 {% highlight bash %}